Names4Noobs/godot-voxel-game/README.md

 ## Assets
 The minecraft textures are from the [PixelPerfectionCE](https://github.com/Athemis/PixelPerfectionCE/tree/master) texture pack.
 Some sound effects are obtained from https://www.zapsplat.com.
-Various other assets are from https://kenney.nl.
+Icons from free and open-source icon section of [Font Awesome](https://fontawesome.com/) Various other assets are from https://kenney.nl.